 If your electric heater suddenly develops faults, it could get really messy in your house.
 First, you have to cope with having dirty dishes in your sink, not to mention having a cold shower when it's snowy.
 Electric heaters may not be a day-to-day item like the shower in the bathroom or taps in the toilet.
 However, they do a pretty decent job of providing warm water all year round.

 Your electric heater developing a fault during the winter seems like a catastrophe.
 First, it means all the members of your family will have to cope with a cold bath which isn't safe for your young ones.
-If you get any sign that your heater at home is about to break down, waste no time in getting it repaired by one of our technicians at Electrical works London, just call us on 02071834006.
+If you get any sign that your heater at home is about to break down, waste no time in getting it repaired by one of our qualified registered emergency electricians in London, just call us on 02071834006.

 Our heater repair team are always on hand to provide exceptional service to all our clients.
 However, we're not after your paycheck and will go to any length to ensure you don't spend your money unnecessarily.
 There are minor issues that may be resolved without calling a professional which will charge you exorbitantly.